ysyk2021/the-proposal-writing-handbook-creating-persuasive-proposals-for-business-and-government-contracts/src/chapter-5-2.md

-Chapter: Writing Clear and Compelling Executive Summaries
+Writing Clear and Compelling Executive Summaries
 =========================================================

 In this chapter, we will explore the importance of writing clear and compelling executive summaries in the context of creating persuasive proposals for business and government contracts.
 Crafting a well-written executive summary is essential for capturing the attention of decision-makers and providing them with a concise overview of your proposal's key points.
 By following the techniques outlined in this chapter, you can effectively communicate the value and benefits of your proposal.